Cryotheus/entity_proxy/README.md

 This module is shared, but most of the functionality is in client realm.
 Anything marked with **INTERNAL** shouldn't be used unless you know what you're doing.

+## Cool, but what does this fix?
+Race conditions?
+Sure, lets say that.
+Occasionally, you may want to send an entity to the client through a net message but you can't be sure if the client has received the entity yet (usually happens when the entity is created the same tick the net message is sent).
+This fixes that.
+Use `entity_proxy.Read` and `entity_proxy.Write` to send entities over net messages and you'll be able to receive them even if they haven't been created yet.
+When the entity is created on the client, it will be automatically updated with the real entity.
+In addition, this lets you have multiple invalid entities as keys in a table.
+For the most part, the proxy can be treated just like a normal entity.
+Be aware however, in truth it's just a table with meta methods.

+Bullet points of things you can do with this in case you need a *TL;DR*:
+ *  Send entities over net messages before the entity is created on client.
+ *  Use multiple invalid entities as keys in tables.
+ *  Hold a reference to entities that will never exist on the client.

 ## EntityProxy
 A table with some meta methods to make entity networking easier.